axel-keller/credit-risk-classification/README.md

 - Class imbalance issue (18,765 healthy vs. 619 high-risk loans), which may bias the model toward predicting loans as low-risk.

-##Recommendation: Should the Company Use This Model?
+## Recommendation: Should the Company Use This Model?

-❌ Not Recommended Without Adjustments
+Not Recommended Without Adjustments

 While the model performs very well overall, it may incorrectly deny too many good loans due to its false positive rate for high-risk loans.
 This could negatively impact customer satisfaction and business revenue.

 Next Steps for Improvement

-🔹 Balance the Data using SMOTE (Synthetic Minority Over-sampling Technique) to better represent high-risk loans.
-🔹 Adjust the Decision Threshold to reduce false positives (lowering from 0.5 to 0.3).
+- Adjust the Decision Threshold to reduce false positives (lowering from 0.5 to 0.3).

-🔹 Explore Alternative Models (e.g., Random Forest, Gradient Boosting) to improve classification without sacrificing accuracy.
+- Explore Alternative Models (e.g., Random Forest, Gradient Boosting) to improve classification without sacrificing accuracy.

-🚀 Final Verdict: The model has strong potential but should be refined before deployment to ensure fairer loan approvals while minimizing financial risk.
+Final Verdict: The model has strong potential but should be refined before deployment to ensure fairer loan approvals while minimizing financial risk.